 Let’s say you have been saving for a while and now you are looking to invest a portion of your savings.
-In another scenario you might have come into a sudden windfall of money from an inheritance, gift, etc.
+In another scenario you might have come into a sudden windfall of money from an inheritance, gift, pension fund lump sum etc.

 When you have a large pot of money to invest, you have two main choices.
-You can either invest lump sum or over time.
+You can either invest it in one big lump sum payment or you can take that sum, split it up and invest it over time.
 What are the advantages/disadvantages of both options and what should you take into account besides the present and potential value of your investments?

 What Is Pound Cost Averaging?